 corrections and sheriffs—were killing themselves because they were

 NOT getting the urgent and APPROPRIATE treatment and benefits from WSBC.

-Minister Bond stated on the record, that when Section 5.1 (Mental Health Injury) was added to WSBC in July 2012, she confirmed that 1800 MHI claims were submitted from the health care sector, the majority were from emergency personnel, — 114 primarily from paramedics alone.
-Out of those 1800 claims, 31 were compensated, and only at the WCAT (Tribunal) phase.
+Minister Bond stated on the record, that when Section 5.1 (Mental Health Injury) was added to WSBC in July 2012, she confirmed that 1800 MHI claims were submitted from the health care sector, the majority were from emergency personnel, — 114 primarily from paramedics alone, , during the first three years of the new Section 5.1 legislation , out of those 1800 claims, 31 were compensated, and only at the WCAT (Tribunal) phase.
 So 31 claims out of 1800 claims met the criteria of Section 5.1 ?
 (This number was taken from the April 27, 2015 Estimates Transcripts.)
-The rest were denied.
+The rest were suspended, the workers quit because they could not take it or the financial loss or they were denied.
 No wonder the suicide rates are on the rise!

-In 2015, in BC alone, 3 paramedics, 3 fire fighters and 6 peace officers committed suicides.
+In 2015, in BC alone, 3 paramedics, 3 fire fighters and 6 peace officers died by suicide.